-Newly built typical wooden flat bed truck body and cab manufactured at Tillotson's c.
+Typical newly built wooden flat bed lorry (truck) body and cab manufactured at Tillotson's circa.
 1949 ready for delivery to the customer.
-Photo of vehicle parked on Tillotson's Works forecourt.

 I apprenticed as a truck cab and body builder at the firm of Oswald Tillotson, Burnley, Lancashire, from (circa) 1947 to 1950.
 Cabs and Flat Bed Bodies were hand built of wood at that time, the cabs being finished with sheet metal (van and panel truck bodies were just starting to be built using extruded aluminum sections and sheeting).
 I worked mostly in the cab shop doing framework joining and door making/installing, although I occasionally built flat bed truck bodies (always under the watchful eyes and guidance of senior craftsmen) as did all apprentices, from time to time.